Tools4everBV/HelloID-Conn-Prov-Target-Smile/README.md

 > [!WARNING]
 > Changing the value of this field will result in the account always being updated.

 Note that the fieldMapping contains an extra property called `SystemName`.
 This property is used to loop through the `$PersonContext.Person.Accounts` and filter on the _Smile_ system.
 The property is send to the _Smile_ webhook within the create and update actions.
-However, because _Smile_ won't do anything with additional properties and the request also won't fail if the body contains properties unknown to _Smile_.
+However, additional properties in the request body that are unknown to _Smile_ are not being handled by the WebHook.

 #### `POST` calls only